sumeetsule/sumeetsule/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 -->
-- 🔭 I’m currently working on Stock Price Analysis with Rust
+- 🔭 I’m currently working on Deep Learning Projects
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning about NLP
-- 🤔 I’m looking for help with AI/ML roadmap
+- 🤔 I’m looking for help with Reinforcement Learning/GenAI roadmap
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I play guitar and love to travel
 <!--